ESCAPE THE CITY ON ONE OF THESE DAY TRIPS FROM LONDON

 If you do drive consider continuing on about 20 minutes to Reculver Country Park.

-Here you’ll find cliff and shoreline home to a variety of wildlife and the remains of a Roman fort, take a picnic and spend the afternoon exploring, you’ll surely agree that Canterbury makes for one of the most exciting day trips from London by car.
+Here you’ll find cliff and shoreline home to a variety of wildlife and the remains of a Roman fort, take a picnic and spend the afternoon exploring, you’ll enjoy an exciting family day out in Canterbury.

 99% of kids are familiar with Roald Dahl (and we feel sorry for the 1% who aren’t) and his namesake museum is a wonderful attraction in the heart of Roald Dahl country.